Minden: Demography

 (The sudden increase of population number in 1973 results from the administrative adjointment of the surrounding villages to the Minden town area.)

-In the region Ostwestfalen-Lippe which is congruent to the administrative region of Detmold, Minden takes the fourth place by population after Bielefeld, Paderborn, and Gütersloh.
+In the region Ostwestfalen-Lippe, which is congruent to the administrative region of Detmold, Minden takes the fourth place by population after Bielefeld, Paderborn, and Gütersloh.

-The earliest detailed information of population number is given from 1740.
-In times of prussian government, Minden as a regional capital and garrison showed a gentle population growth by officials and soldiers, and then, after the defortification, by industrial workers from the surrounding region.
+The earliest detailed information on population size dates to 1740.
+During Prussian governance, Minden as a regional capital and garrison showed a gentle population growth by officials and soldiers, and then, after defortification, by industrial workers from the surrounding region.

-After World War II the population increased by massive immigration of expelled persons and refugees mainly from former East Germany.
-Since the 1960s the immigration of foreign workers from the mediterranean countries to West Germany had an effect in Minden, too; initially thought to be guest workers, many of them have settled in the town permanently.
+After World War II, Minden's population increased significantly due to migration of expelled persons and refugees, mainly from former eastern territories of Germany.
+Beginning in the 1960s, population growth was mainly due to guest workers from mediterranean countries, many of whom subsequently chose to settle permanently in Minden.